A Stylish Eatery in Disney California Adventure Park

 About Pixar Animation Studios

 Pixar Animation Studios, a wholly owned subsidiary of The Walt Disney Company, is an Academy Award®-winning film studio with world-renowned technical, creative and production capabilities in the art of computer animation.
-The Northern California studio has created some of the most successful and beloved animated films of all time, including “Toy Story,” “Monsters, Inc.,” “Cars,” “The Incredibles,” “Ratatouille,” “WALL•E,” “Up,” “Toy Story 3,” “Brave,” “Inside Out,” and “Coco.”
-Its movies have won 32 Academy Awards® and have grossed more than $11 billion at the worldwide box office to date.
-“Incredibles 2,” Pixar’s 20th feature, opens in theaters on June 15, 2018.
+The Northern California studio has created some of the most successful and beloved animated films of all time, including “Toy Story,” “Monsters, Inc.,” “Cars,” “The Incredibles,” “Ratatouille,” “WALL•E,” “Up,” “Toy Story 3,” “Brave,” “Inside Out,” “Coco” “Incredibles 2” and the must-see feature film of summer 2019, “Toy Story 4 .”
+Its movies have won 36 Academy Awards® and have grossed more than $14 billion at the worldwide box office to date.
+“Onward,” Pixar’s 22nd feature, will open in theaters on March 6, 2020.